the-write-one/datadog-quickstart/QuickStart.md

         /opt/datadog-agent/embedded/bin/trace-agent --config /etc/datadog-agent/datadog.yaml --pid /opt/datadog-agent/run/trace-agent.pid
 ```

-We also note the location of the logs if there are errors and for future reference:
+We also note the location of the logs, in case there are errors and for future reference:
 ```
     /var/log/datadog/agent.log
 ```

 ### Restarting the Agent

-Restarting is necessary when when editing the main configuration file and that of the Agent:
+Restarting is necessary when editing the main configuration file and that of the Agent:

  * `/etc/datadog-agent/datadog.yaml`
  * `/etc/datadog-agent/conf.d/mysql.d/conf.yaml`
  * etc

-To perform a restart,
+To perform a restart:
 ```
     $ sudo service datadog-agent restart
         ... process 16581